bionic-gpt/bionic-gpt/website/content/docs/production/pulumi.md

 Run `pulumi up` and check that all the deployments are running correctly.

-If the wind is blowing in ther right direction you'll hopefully get something that looks like below.
+If the wind is blowing in the right direction you'll hopefully get something that looks like below.

 ```sh
 $ pulumi up